FELIPEACASTRO/finops-aws-bdr/replit.md

 ```

 This runs the handler without requiring actual AWS credentials, using the moto library to mock AWS API calls.

+**Note**: The current implementation always uses mocked AWS services (via moto) regardless of whether AWS credentials are present.
+This ensures consistent, safe testing in the Replit environment.
+To test against real AWS resources, you would need to run the Lambda handler outside of the demo script's mock context.

 ### Test Options
 The demo runner provides three modes: